GaiaAndresen/Calculator/README.md

 ### Functionality

-The binary operations +, -, *, /, and ^ are supported as well as ( and ).
+The binary operations +, -, *, /, and ^ are supported as well as unary minus, (, and ).
 To get the value of an expression using these a GET request is used.

 GET is also used to get the history using the 'hist' or 'history' command.